amanda-santos/enrollment-form/README.md

 ## 👀 Live Preview

-You can see the project live at the following link: [Portfolio](https://amanda-santos.github.io/enrollment-form/)
+You can see the project live at the [following link](https://amanda-santos.github.io/enrollment-form/).

 ## 💻 Prerequisites